-The China (Shanghai) Experimental Free Trade Zone Financial Exchange Square is located in the heart of Harbor Front New City’s downtown area.
-Located by the East China Sea and the junction of the Yangtze River and Hangzhou Bay, it is also adjacent to Shanghai Harbor Front Service and Industrial areas and the Yang-Shang Tax-Free Port Area.
-The masterplan has been designed to be the most important “Gateway” to Shanghai from the southeast and also provide access to the major coastal islands.
-The entire area is centered on the scenic Di-shui Lake.
+The Shanghai Lingang International Conference Center, in the heart of Harbor Front New City’s downtown area, is by the East China Sea and the junction of the Yangtze River and Hangzhou Bay, adjacent to Shanghai Harbor Front Service and Industrial areas and the Yang-Shang Tax-Free Port Area.
+The master plan aims to create the most important “gateway” to Shanghai from the southeast and to provide access to the major coastal islands.
+The entire area is centered on the scenic Dishui Lake.
 The city street network expands outward in the form of rings and radii from the center of the round lake, creating a spatial characteristic reminiscent of water ripples.
-The programmed functions are meant to reinforce the idea of developing an international city and high-quality living/working environment, and to become a modern coastal city with co-existing government office center, business, living, high education, tourist, retail, and service elements.
+The programmed functions reinforce the idea of developing a modern, coastal, international city and a high-quality live-work environment.

 The buildings are designed to be very simple in character and layout.
-Cores are situated at either end of the buildings so the entire center is clear for efficient planning.
+Cores are situated at either end of the buildings so that the entire center is clear for efficient planning.
 Open office layouts have the potential to go from one exterior wall to the other, allowing natural light to penetrate from both sides.
-Each building has a terrace at the top floor, and an outdoor space overlooks the lake and other natural surroundings.
-There is a standard palette of glass and metal materials that is modified slightly between tall and short buildings and between the different parcels.
-The intent is to create a lively development by using a few simple design features, such as screen walls, stone walls at the entrances, and different colors of metal panels to distinguish individual buildings while, at the same time, creating continuity.
+Most buildings have a terrace at the top floor, an outdoor space that overlooks the lake and other natural surroundings.
+There is a standard palette of glass and metal materials that is modified slightly between tall and short buildings and between the different parcels to create a lively development by using a few simple design features to distinguish individual buildings while also establishing continuity.